 Which terminology should patients use to get the best strains for their conditions?

-Here is what the two experts are suggesting:
+Here are two the 2 experts are suggesting:

-THC-dominants are most beneficial for those who enjoy the psychotropic effects.
+THC-dominant varieties are most beneficial for those who enjoy the intoxicating effects.
 They are most effective in treating insomnia, pain, anxiety, depression and much more.

-CBD-dominants are recommended for those who do not like the psychotropic effects of THC.
+CBD-dominant varieties are recommended for those who do not like the intoxicating effects of THC.
 Those who need to be clear-headed and focused while managing their symptoms will do best with these strains.

-Balanced THC-CBD strains will appeal to those who can tolerate minor psychotropic effects while controlling their symptoms.
+Balanced THC-CBD strains will appeal to those who can tolerate minor intoxicating effects while controlling their symptoms.

 Please be aware that there is always trial and error in finding the best strains for each individual!
 And most importantly, when consuming, start low and take your time!